 First, can a chiropractor diagnose fibromyalgia?
 Yes, chiropractors are qualified to diagnose this condition and have a diagnostic algorithm that can help them determine this.

 When your spine is misaligned, the nerves that run through the vertebrae are affected.
 This means that the brain and nerves are not able to send or receive the proper signals.

 All fibromyalgia pain is linked to the central nervous system and is the result of some type of interference within the nerve.
 This is why so many fibromyalgia patients resort to drugs that stop nerve pain.

 When all obstructions between the nerve and the brain are removed, the result is less pain.
 Can chiropractic help fibromyalgia pain?
 Studies have found that patients who use chiropractic care for their fibromyalgia saw more improvement in their condition than those who did not use it.
 Improvements included less pain, better sleeping patterns, and improved moods.

 Can chiropractic make fibromyalgia worse?
 Anything is possible, but it’s unlikely.

 If you are concerned that chiropractic adjustments might hurt, you can read this article about what they feel like.
 Your chiropractor has most likely seen numerous fibromyalgia patients, so they understand your pain levels and will work to ensure that your experience is a good one.

-If you are living with the pain of fibromyalgia, the team at Better Health Chiropractic and Rehab would like to help.
+If you are living with the pain of fibromyalgia, the team at Better Health Chiropractic and Physical Rehab would like to help.
 Call for a same day appointment or click here to make an appointment online.
 We would be happy to check your insurance and if you don’t have insurance, you will want to read this article.